cristian-guerrero/legion-go-tricks/README.md

 Install Instructions:

-1. run the [enable_60_144hz.sh script](./enable_60_144hz.sh) in terminal.
-This script will cleanup old files and setup some extra environment variables you need to enable 144hz
+1. update NobaraOS from the desktop mode via the `update system` app. then, after rebooting, run the [enable_60_144hz.sh script](./enable_60_144hz.sh) in terminal.
+  - This script will cleanup old files and setup some extra environment variables you need to enable 144hz

 2. Go back to game mode, and in `Display` settings, and turn off `Unified Frame Limit Management`, also make sure you enable/turn on `Use Native Color Temperature` as well.